 As of May 1st, 2018, all travelers that plan on visiting the country of Ecuador (and Galapagos, by default) will be required to have and show valid proof of health insurance that covers their time in the country.

-Ecuador requires that all travelers entering the country have passports that are valid for up to six months from their departure date.
-This means that if you are travelling to Ecuador from the 10th of March to the 25th of March, and your passport expires in 6 months starting March 23rd, you will not be allowed to travel.
-Ask one of our Destination Experts about your passport’s validity and make sure it’s up to date before your trip to Ecuador.
+Ecuador requires that all travelers entering the country have passports that are valid for up to six months post departure date.
+This means that if, for example, you are traveling to Ecuador from the 10th of March to the 25th of March, and your passport expires in 6 months from March 23rd, you will not be allowed to travel.
+Ask one of our Destination Experts about your passport’s validity and make sure it’s up to date before your trip to Ecuador!